Opioids Consumption Deaths Increase During COVID-19 Pandemic

 The pandemic has made 2020 the nation’s deadliest year ever for drug overdoses with a record 81,000 people overdosing during the lockdown.

-“I became addicted to opioids and cocaine and eventually started using fentanyl,” said a Santa Clarita man who asked to be identified only as Joe.
+“I became addicted to opioids and cocaine and eventually started using fentanyl,” said a Santa Clarita, California man who asked to be identified only as Joe.

 Joe is one of the thousands of Americans who fell deep into drug addiction during the pandemic.
 He had already been hooked on painkillers following an injury, but during the lockdown, he started using the synthetic, cheaper opioid - fentanyl - which is 50 to 100 times more potent than morphine.